H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Best Practices.md

 -   Presents/renders the data, but does not directly interact with state
 -   Communicates with container component using output properties
--   Use OnPush as change detection strategies
+-   Use OnPush as change detection strategy
 -   Using child components makes it easy to implement child routes when appropriate

 ### Ordering